verveguy/tana-extend/README.md

 You can also `yarn build watch` to make it easier as you hack on the code.
 Just remember to update the extension via the Chrome extensions panel each time you do.

+# If anyone knows how to get VSCode debugging of Chrome Extensions built with Typescript to actually work, please let me know!